oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

    Whenever you create a new application namespace with the CLI and bind it to the database, these secrets will be automatically created for you in that namespace.
 The first one contains the credentials to access the Oracle Autonomous Database.
 The second one contains the database client configuration files (`tnsadmin.ora`, `sqlnet.ora`, the keystores, and so on).
 The third secret contains the credentials needed to pull container images from your container registry.
 And the final secret contains certificates used within Kubernetes to encrypt traffic between pods and to authenticate to the Kubernetes API server.

-   You can view detailed information about a secret with a command like this (your output will be different).
+   You can view detailed information about a secret with a command like this, you will need to provide the name of your secret which will be based on the name you chose during installation (your output will be different).
 Note that the values are uuencoded in this output:

     ```shell
     $ <copy>kubectl -n application get secret obaasdevdb-db-secrets -o yaml</copy>